The HistoryAccess.com Interview:

 A. I read so many books – golly.
 Let me name some books that have crossed my mind recently.
 One – I’ll mention it again – “The Hemingses of Monticello: A Family History” by Annette Gordon Reed.
 Which is a wonderful piece of historical writing, ranging from the political to the familial, from international travel to the dynamics of the family – it’s a terrific book.
 (Editor’s Note: Reed won a MacArthur Fellowship in 2010.)

-Q. You mentioned a few minutes ago that you no longer believe that everything worth doing must be done well.
+Q. You mentioned earlier that you no longer believe that everything worth doing must be done well.
 Could you elaborate?

 A. I have realized that some things you only need to do to get to the next thing.
 You only need to do them adequately.
 I no longer feel it’s important to get an “A” in everything; some things you just need to get a “C” in.
 (Laughs.)
 Just to get by.
 Because that may not be your particular trajectory.
 So for instance, I am here in art school in a painting program, and most of my fellow students are in their 20s or early 30s; they are going to be artists who show their work in galleries.
 I am not going to be that kind of an artist.
 I am going to be an illustrator, I’m going to illustrate my own books.
 I have come to realize, and this has taken me all year, that I don’t have to work LARGE.
 This is the admired way of being an important painter, to make BIG paintings.
 Physically large: six feet by six feet, or even bigger.
 The bigger the better.
 But my work will primarily be seen in reproduction; this is the work of the illustrator, and whatever gets bought will be purchased because it’s the original of an illustration.
 So you know what?
 I don’t have to get an “A” in big painting!
 I mean, they don’t grade us exactly that way, but you see what I mean.